r2nery/ukraine-media/Readme.md

 ### Webscrapers
 - BBC articles related to the Russo-Ukranian war
     - Selenium implementation
-    - Unusable due to cap at page 50, BBC website doesn't go as far back as the beggining of the war
+    - Scrapped due to cap at page 50
 - Reuters articles related to the Russo-Ukranian war
     - bs4 implementation
     - Done